-With pieces in Virginia Quarterly Review, AGNI, Kenyon Review, LitHub, and other excellent magazines.
+With pieces in LA Times, Virginia Quarterly Review, AGNI, Kenyon Review, LitHub, and elsewhere.

-“Talking in New Orleans in the Age of Trump,” an essay predicting Trump’s America, appeared pre-election in LitHub on November 7, 2016.
+“Talking in New Orleans in the Age of Trump,” a pre-election essay predicting Trump’s America, appeared in LitHub on November 7, 2016.

 Hear performance of Trump essay commissioned by Racist Sandwich.